-With history, art, culture, great food and nightlife it is not surprising that Krakow is one of the most popular tourist destinations in Poland.
+With history, art, culture, great food and nightlife it is not surprising that Krakow is one of the most popular tourist destinations in Poland with Gdansk and Warsaw.
 But how about coming to Krakow as a digital nomad?

 In our opinion, Krakow is also the right choice for freelance travelers: in addition to cultural richness and cheap living expenses, it has a thriving startup scene and one of the largest growth potentials in the technology sector in Europe.
 Besides, being one of the leading cities in the field of outsourcing, Krakow has a large international community of employees and expats.
 Sounds interesting?
 Read on, in this article we will try to convince you that the Poland’s second largest city deserves to be considered as your next place to settle as a digital nomad as well as provide you with some insights on the life in Krakow!